hahaharry10/focus.nvim/README.md

 ![focus.nvim screenshot](./images/screenshot.png)

-(ignore the bland syntax highlighting, I have not yet found a highlighter that I like)
+(ignore the bland assembly syntax highlighting, I have not yet found a highlighter that I like)

 # Inspiration
 In my studies into assembly code I constantly found myself reviewing two files side-